Arieg419/despensa/readme.md

 Despensa is a mobile application built in React Native.
 It allows you to search for recipes based on ingredients available in your home.

 ## What's left
 The UI is pretty much done.
 Currently I am scraping and cleaning all the data that will be used within the app.
-Redux still needs to be implemented, preferrably with mock data / API.
-This way when I am done cleaning the data I can just plug it in.
+Redux is implemented for state management.
+Currently focusing on data pipeline and building server to handle client side queries.

 ## Screens
 * [Despensa Home](#despensahome)